kiranvad/kiranvad2.github.io/README.md

 ## Welcome to my personal webpage.
+### Contact : KiranVad AT YouDub DOT EDU

-I recently accepeted a postdoc scholar position in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.
+I am a postdoc scholar in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.

 I will also be affilitate to the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow*

-I am working at the interface of Machine learning and Computational Material Sciences.
+I am working at the interface of Machine learning and Material Sciences with special focus on the relaization of autnoumous material discovery and design.

 Previously, I spent five wonderful years at the prestigious [Indian Institute of Technlogy Madras](https://www.iitm.ac.in/) and obtained bachelors and masters from the department of Mechanical Engineering.